 Enontekiö is a scenic tourist municipality in Fell Lapland on the border between Finland, Norway, and Sweden.
-In addition to the nature and lanscapes, internationality is a big strength in business.
+In addition to nature and landscapes, internationality is a big strength in business.

-Enontekiö is located in northwestern Finland and has a 450 km-long common border with Sweden and Norway.
+Enontekiö is located in northwestern Finland and has a 450 kilometre-long common border with Sweden and Norway.
 National road E8 runs through the municipality, leading all the way to the Norwegian coast.
-The airport in the municipality is a strenght, at the moment the airport serves a lot of wintertime charter traffic in particular.
-Airports in Kittilä, Kiruna, and Tromsø also support the accessibility.
+The airport in the municipality is a strength and it serves a lot of wintertime charter traffic in particular.
+Airports in Kittilä, Kiruna, and Tromsø also support accessibility.

 The wilderness areas of the municipality are sources of attraction with the highest fells in Finland, the Pallas-Yllästunturi National Park, and Kilpisjärvi.
 Indeed, Enontekiö is profiled as an ecologically sustainable option.
-Approximately 70% of the surface area of Enontekiö consists of protected areas, and Enontekiö was the first municipality in Lapland to become a member of the Carbon Neutral Municipalities network.
+Approximately 70 percent of the surface area of Enontekiö consists of protected areas, and Enontekiö was the first municipality in Lapland to become a member of the Carbon Neutral Municipalities network.

 In the wake of tourism, the municipality is developing reindeer herding and natural industries, services and small-scale processing operations.
 Enontekiö is also a great environment for Arctic research.